Home » Kuala Lumpur » 15 Fun Day Trips For Families From KL & Selangor, Malaysia

 This quaint town in Pahang has plenty to do making it worth a visit with the kids.
 The Bentong Gallery offers a history lesson of the famous tin-mining industry in Malaysia back in the day.
 There are also a few durian orchards in Bentong with the famous one being Jimmy’s Durian Orchard that stretches up to 20 acres.
 You can then head over to Chamang Waterfall for a dip in waters or simply have a casual picnic while experiencing peace and tranquility.

-Located about an hour from KL, this place is great for jungle trekking, picnic and a rejuvenating dip in the natural swimming pool located at the foot of the trail.
-It is adorned with silvery streams, stunning cascades and home to exotic birds flitting about between the tree branches, perfect to leave you feeling refreshed and ready for another Monday.
+Located about an hour from KL, this place is great for jungle trekking, picnic, and a rejuvenating dip in the natural swimming pool located at the foot of the trail.
+It is adorned with silvery streams and stunning cascades and is home to exotic birds flitting about between the tree branches, perfect to leave you feeling refreshed and ready for another Monday.
 Do watch out for cheeky macaques that are ever ready to lighten your load with their crafty minds and quick fingers.

 Got kids?
 Little Steps Asia gives you the scoop on all the things to do and see with babies, toddlers, and kids in Hong Kong, Singapore, Kuala Lumpur, Bali, Jakarta, Macau, and beyond.
 From family-friendly hotels, kids and baby shops, the best schools and after school activities, pregnancy tips and meet-ups and more – we have you sorted.